ikuhamada/state-hands-on/CMD/ACMD2022_PKA/Beginner/index.rst

 Welcome to the STATE hands-on tutorial at Asia Computational Materials Design (ACMD)\@\Phenikaa University.
 In the following, how to run the STATE examples for this hands on is desdribed.
 A documentation of the STATE code can be found `here <https://state-doc.readthedocs.io>`_.

 .. warning::
-        This page is tentative and subject to change.
+        This page is still tentative and subject to change.

 Getting started
 ===============

-First of all, we log in to the cluster system (pyxis).
+First of all, we log in to the HPC system.

 .. code:: bash

-  $ ssh -Y [user_name]@pyxis.mp.es.osaka-u.ac.jp
+  $ ssh -Y [user_name]@10.20.8.11

 or

 .. code:: bash

-  $ ssh -Y -l [user_name] pyxis.mp.es.osaka-u.ac.jp
+  $ ssh -Y -l [user_name] 10.20.8.11

 where [user_name] is your user name assigned.
-If the above commands do not work, use *pxyis*, instead of *pyxis.mp.es.osaka-u.ac.jp*.

 Then, we are going to set up the STATE program, pseudopotentials, and example files.
 This is done by executing the following command in the home directory (``${HOME}`` or ``~``) as:

 .. code:: bash

-  $ git clone -b cmd_beginner https://github.com/ikuhamada/state-setup.git STATE
+  $ git clone -b acmd_pka_2022 https://github.com/ikuhamada/state-setup.git STATE

-See also `my github page <https://github.com/ikuhamada/state-setup/tree/cmd_beginner>`_.
+See also `my github page <https://github.com/ikuhamada/state-setup/tree/acmd_pka_2022>`_.

 Then, go to the STATE directory